Project By

 Design and Development

-Where major emissions accumulate
+Where major emissions accumulate through training

 Deployment